Tearsheet

 AI Analysis | Feedback

-C. Brent Smith, President, Chief Executive Officer & Director
+C. Brent Smith President, Chief Executive Officer & Director

-Ms. Rexroad was appointed Chief Financial Officer of Piedmont Realty Trust in November 2024.
-She brings approximately 30 years of experience in real estate investment trusts (REITs), finance, and capital markets.
-Most recently, she served as Chief Financial Officer of STORE Capital, a publicly traded net-lease REIT.
-Previously, Ms. Rexroad spent a decade at BlackRock Global Real Asset Securities, where she held roles as Global Head of Business Development, Co-Global Chief Investment Officer, and Chair of the Investment Committee.
-She is also a board member of Apartment Investment and Management Company (AIV).
+Ms. Rexroad was appointed Chief Financial Officer, effective November 8, 2024.
+She brings approximately 30 years of experience in REITs, real estate, finance, and capital markets.
+Most recently, she served as CFO of STORE Capital, a publicly traded net-lease REIT.
+Before that, she spent a decade at BlackRock Global Real Asset Securities, where she held roles including Global Head of Business Development, Co-Global Chief Investment Officer, and Chair of the Investment Committee.
+She is also a current board member of Apartment Investment and Management Company (NYSE: AIV).

 AI Analysis | Feedback